agollakota/DAAMZ-Project-3/SoftwareRequirements.md

 3.1 User Interfaces
 ---------------

 Our user interface will be using a “card” interface, similar to applications such as Tinder.
-This user interface will allow users to “thumbs up” and “thumbs down” restaurants that fit their criteria.
+This user interface will allow users to “thumbs up” (or swipe right) and “thumbs down”(or swipe left) restaurants that fit their criteria.

 ![Alt text](/doc/DrawingSwipePage.jpg)
 ![Alt text](/doc/DrawingProfilePage.jpg)